openstack/nova/doc/source/reference/glossary.rst

     Host Aggregate
-        Host aggregates can be regarded as a mechanism to further partition an :term:`availability zone`; while availability zones are visible to users, host aggregates are only visible to administrators.
+        Host aggregates can be regarded as a mechanism to further partition an :term:`Availability Zone`; while availability zones are visible to users, host aggregates are only visible to administrators.
 Host aggregates provide a mechanism to allow administrators to assign key-value pairs to groups of machines.
 Each node can have multiple